 According to IRCC (Immigration, Refugees, and Citizenship Canada), you can check if a person is licensed to represent immigrants or to give advice through the following:

-- Citizenship or immigration consultants must be a member of the Immigration Consultants of Canada Regulatory Council.
+- Citizenship or immigration consultants must be a member of The College (formerly the Immigration Consultants of Canada Regulatory Council).

 - Lawyers or notaries must be a member of a Canadian provincial or territorial law society, or the Chambre des notaires du Québec.